 Control Description Title Enter the title for your project.
 By default, this field uses the base name of your project file.
 Description Enter a description for your project.
-Tags Enter keywords to describe your project.
-When users search for these words, your video is included in the search results.
-Sharing Check Public Unlisted Private: Public: Anyone can view this video Unlisted: Only people with a link can view this video Private: Only Google Drive users that you authorize can view this video "?" button Click to get publishing help Sign Out Click Sign Out to sign out of your Google account.
+Sharing Check Public Unlisted Private: Public: Anyone can view this video Unlisted: Only people with a link can view this video Private: Only Google Drive users that you authorize can view this video

+Control Description "?" button Click to get publishing help Sign Out Click Sign Out to sign out of your Google account.
 Publish Click Publish to export and upload your project.
 ScreenFlow displays a progress bar to indicate encoding progress.
 Click Cancel at any time to abort the encode/upload process.